openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Providers that do not understand the value of this scope in a request MUST ignore it entirely.

-If the Credential Issuer metadata contains an `authorization_server` property, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the AS to differentiate credential issuers.
+If the Credential Issuer metadata contains an `authorization_server` property, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer Identifier value to allow the AS to differentiate credential issuers.

 Below is a non-normative example of a Authorization Request using the scope `com.example.healthCardCredential`: